Unpaid Eldercare in the United States--2023-2024 Summary

 Article

-The source trail starts with U.S. Bureau of Labor Statistics.
+The source trail starts with U.S. Energy Information Administration.
 Other cited sources remain attributed and are used only when they support the same event or add relevant context.

 For energy and shipping stories, the practical effect depends on official policy, traffic data, market pricing, and whether follow-up actions match the initial reporting.